basnijholt/nijho.lt/content/post/homelab-explained/index.md

 - `https://ntfy.lab.nijho.lt` works at home, over WireGuard, and over Tailscale, with a valid certificate I never requested.
 - `http://ntfy.local` works at home.
-- From the internet, it answers `403 Forbidden`.
+- Sent to my home IP from the internet, it answers `404 Not Found`.

-To make it public like `git.nijho.lt`, I would add a Terraform record and a second route without the middleware.
+To make it public like `git.nijho.lt`, I would add a Terraform record and a second route that also listens on `wan`.
 To share it with a friend, one line in the ACL.

 In practice, I describe the service to an agent and review what it did.